Hi, I'm Prithvi

 • equipped with robust transfer characteristics

-• utterly inexpensive compared to optimisation-based or data-driven control
+• inexpensive compared to optimisation-based or data-driven control

-People are quick to default to fancy algorithms for everything, but the best engineers will always be looking for mechanical, analogue, or physically-informed solutions for their simplicity, reliability, and cost-effectiveness.
+The default is to reach for fancy algorithms.
+The best engineers look first for mechanical, analogue, or physically-informed solutions because they are simpler, more reliable, and cheaper.
 Good mechanics can compensate for bad software.
-Good software will never be able to compensate for bad mechanics.
+Good software will never compensate for bad mechanics.

 Neuromorphic Robots